denten-books/plain-text/main.md

 assumptions "by which certain social group exercise and maintain control over others [@eagleton1983, 15-47].
 Who controls what?
 My interpretation of Marxist materialism is considerably more literal than Eagleton's.
-I am interested here in physical mechanisms of control, not in their ephemeral ideological justifications.
+I am interested here in physical mechanisms of control, not only in their more ephemeral ideological justifications.

 In trying to understand the incongruity of NEA's dour prognosis with broad